RinaldoBenaccetta/anah/readme.md

 **Default** : true

-Writes or not the output to the destination folder.
+If true, allow to write the files to the destination folder in addition to return the data.
+Or just return the data if false.

 ##### helpersLibraries